labermt/CST136SRS01/README.md

 Create an integer range class or struct named "RangeInt".

 Create a ctor that accepts: \[lower bound, upper bound).
-Create a default ctor is unbound on both upper and lower values.
+Create a default ctor that is unbound on both upper and lower values.

 Create the default ctor by delegating, default parameters, or default generation.